pippinbarr/SNAKISTS/process/candidates.md

 At heart (see the notes lower down and also read more about Dada) it would be about absurdism and rejection of the warlike/capitalist/individualist/etc.ist nature of Snake (and videogames).
 That could amount to just insanity visually, could be messing with the code in uncontrolled ways (though we all know that will just crash the program - which is worth entertaining?), could be teleporting snake, random score, sound-track, collaging in photographs, ... hard to say for now, but the spirit of it would be RESISTING SNAKE'S OWN FORM IN ITS FORM I SUPPOSE

+Or... if we go more absurdism then it's a bit looser and less political. "intentionally ridiculous or bizarre; surreal."

 ## Defeatist

 "a person who expects or is excessively ready to accept failure."